 Manufacturer Discount Program

 Essentially, the IRA reorganized liability between the manufacturer and Part D sponsors and shifted more liability to the manufacturer and away from Medicare in the catastrophic phase.
-Manufacturers will now cover 10 percent for all applicable drugs in the initial coverage phase and 20 percent of all applicable drugs in the catastrophic phase.
+Manufacturers now cover 10 percent for all applicable drugs in the initial coverage phase and 20 percent of all applicable drugs in the catastrophic phase.
 Certain specified and small manufacturers will follow a discount phase-in period over the next five years.

 Here’s how the Discount Program will work with the deductible:

-• If a beneficiary doesn’t satisfy their plan’s deductible but meets TrOOP to satisfy the defined standard deductible:
+- If a beneficiary doesn’t satisfy their plan’s deductible but meets TrOOP to satisfy the defined standard deductible:

-• If the beneficiary does satisfy the plan’s deductible or utilizes a drug not subject to the deductible but is not eligible for the Discount Program because they have not incurred sufficient TrOOP-eligible costs to satisfy the defined standard deductible amount:
+- If the beneficiary does satisfy the plan’s deductible or utilizes a drug not subject to the deductible but is not eligible for the Discount Program because they have not incurred sufficient TrOOP-eligible costs to satisfy the defined standard deductible amount:

-Unlike under the Coverage Gap Discount Program, manufacturer discounts under the new program are available regardless of whether the Part D enrollee is entitled to a low-income subsidy, and discounts do not count toward the enrollee’s incurred costs.
+Unlike under the Coverage Gap Discount Program, manufacturer discounts under the new program are available regardless of whether or not the Part D enrollee is entitled to a low-income subsidy, and discounts do not count toward the enrollee’s incurred costs.
 The applicable discount is not available until the enrollee has incurred costs exceeding the annual deductible, regardless of whether the enrollee pays the deductible through assistance.

 For all the details, see CMS’ Manufacturer Discount Program Final Guidance.

-Part D Creditable Coverage Determinations
+Part D Creditable Coverage Determination Changes

-In general, these changes will put a burden on group health plans to balance benefit enhancements with affordability.
+In general, these changes put a burden on group health plans to balance benefit enhancements with affordability.

-In general, these changes will put a burden on group health plans to balance benefit enhancements with affordability.
+In general, these changes put a burden on group health plans to balance benefit enhancements with affordability.
 Clients may need help navigating coverage to avoid a late enrollment penalty.

 Learn more about the Part D creditable coverage determination changes and their impact

-Part D Premium Stabilization Demonstration Program
+The New Part D Premium Stabilization Demonstration Program

 On July 29, 2024, while announcing preliminary 2025 Medicare Part D bid information, CMS simultaneously announced the creation of a new premium stabilization program to help subsidize the cost of Part D for prescription drug plans as IRA changes take effect.